 Two Eras End in Detroit

 On July 19, 2003, the Mighty Ducks of Anaheim signed free-agent forward Sergei Fedorov.
 This move ended a 13-season run of success with the Red Wings.
 Detroit drafted Fedorov in the fourth round (74th overall) of the 1989 NHL Entry Draft.
-He scored 400 goals and 954 assists in 908 games in a Red Wings sweater.
+He scored 400 goals and 954 points in 908 games in a Red Wings sweater.
 He was part of three Stanley Cup-winning teams and won the Hart Trophy, for being the league’s most valuable player, in 1994, when scored 56 goals and 120 points.

 Fedorov scored 31 goals and 65 points for the Ducks during the 2003-04 season, but the team missed the playoffs.
 He was traded to the Columbus Blue Jackets early into the 2005-06 season for Tyler Wright and Francois Beauchemin.